arafaysaleem/ez_tickets_backend/README.md

 # Install dependencies
 npm install

-# Run the server locally
+# Run the server locally with default .env file
 npm start

-# Run the server locally in dev mode with nodemon
+# Run the server in dev mode with nodemon with .env.dev file
 npm run dev

-# While deploying to production
+# While deploying to production with .env.prod file
 npm run prod
 ```